ranadubauskas/TurkDict/README.md

-# TurkDict Google Chrome Extension
+# TurkDict - A Google Chrome Extension

 This is a google chrome extension that replaces the default tab screen with English-Turkish translations to improve language fluency